awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 1. For **DB instance class**, choose the DB instance class\.

-1. For **Deployment Option**, choose whether you want a Multi\-AZ deployment\.
+1. For **Deployment Option**, choose whether you want a Single\-AZ or Multi\-AZ DB instance deployment\.
 **Note**
-Reserved Amazon Aurora instances always have the deployment option set to **Single\-AZ DB instance**\.
-However, when you create an Aurora DB cluster, the default deployment option is **Create an Aurora Replica or Reader in a different AZ** \(Multi\-AZ\)\.
+Reserved Amazon Aurora *instances* always have the deployment option set to **Single\-AZ DB instance**\.
+However, when you create an Aurora DB *cluster*, the default deployment option is **Create an Aurora Replica or Reader in a different AZ** \(Multi\-AZ\)\.
-You must purchase a reserved DB instance for each DB instance you plan to use, including Aurora Replicas\.
+You must purchase a reserved DB instance for each instance that you plan to use, including Aurora Replicas\.
 Therefore, for Multi\-AZ deployments on Aurora, you must purchase extra reserved DB instances\.

-1. For **Term**, choose the length of time you want the DB instance reserved\.
+1. For **Term**, choose the length of time to reserve the the DB instance\.

 1. For **Offering type**, choose the offering type\.